Universal-Rating-System/VEnvIt/README.md

    - [x] **Select** "Download debug binaries (requires VS 2017 or later)."
    - Change the "Customize install location" to e.g. 'C:\\Python\\Python310'

-4. The sahred directory VENVIT_DIR must exist and accessible.
+4. The shared directory VENVIT_DIR must exist and be accessible.

 5. Open a new **PowerShell with Administrator rights**.
 Do not use an existing one.
 Paste the following script in the **PowerShell with Administrator rights**.
 The script below can also be found in the `Install.ps1` script.